-Smoke and Heat Exhaust Ventilation in Garage: CFD
+Smoke and Heat Exhaust Ventilation in Underground Garage with CFD

 It was yet another beautiful evening on July 26, 2016, in St. Louis, US.
 At around 8.15 pm, a fire started in a downtown parking garage.
 Multiple vehicles were involved and smoke engulfed a complete floor of the garage.

 Fortunately, emergency services responded quickly and were able to control the flames.
 No one was injured in this case.
 A lucky factor that contributed to this relatively positive outcome was that the garage itself was not underground.
 This meant that it had enough surrounding ventilation to reduce heat and smoke—thus reducing the risk of fire spread, explosion, and flashover—and facilitate the safe evacuation of all persons in the building by firefighters.

 In 2016 alone, there were four similar parking garages accidents.
 The consequences could have been tragic if a similar occurrence happened in an unmanaged underground parking garage.
 But this isn’t necessarily a reason to avoid as underground parking; in fact, they can reduce the emissions by about 40% compared to kerbside parking .

 The air quality in closed environments is a growing concern.
 Apart from smoke and fire, carbon monoxide (CO) and particle-bound polycyclic aromatic hydrocarbons (pPAH) levels need to be constantly monitored and managed .
 Studies have revealed that, in parking garage employees, 13 to 18% of the blood is CO saturated .

 A number of research papers have investigated the pollution effects in underground parking garages.
 So how do we achieve proper ventilation in these conditions, and find a solution to this problem?
 In this regard, there are two elements of the problem that needs to be addressed: